 NRIs have always planned their stay in India with keeping their investment strategies in mind.

 But what actually happens is, the phone starts buzzing nonstop as soon as the NRIs update the Facebook status of their flight landing to India.

 All their Bank and Relationship manager’s line up their calls to monger the flavor of the month saying that this is the best option.
 NRIs often have time constraint due to a lot of other commitments.
 They tend to just park their money without considering their financial goals in the long term.

-NRIs Financial Planning needs emphasis on a few important factors:
+NRIs Financial Planning needs an emphasis on a few important factors:

 #Types of NRIs